shrikantkalar023/learning-nextjs/README.md

 6. **Static Rendering (SSG)**: Render at build time.
 For static data. **Dynamic Rendering (SSR)**: Render at request time. both are server side rendering techniques.

 7. only put **truly global styles** in global.css.
 For component specific styles use module.css.

+8. **CSS Modules** are scoped to the component/page to avoid styles conflicts. card-component is not a valid class name in css modules.
+It should be cardComponent, because all the class names are imported as a JS object.